LongCTygo/sot-piston-puzzle/README.md

 - java.lang.NumberFormatException: if you provided a seed that is not an integer.
 - java.lang.IllegalArgumentException: if you provided a seed that is out of the range given above.
 This should not happen in the latest release, as the program now accept full 32-bit integer as a valid seed.
 The program will still only use the 23 bits it needs.
 - java.lang.RuntimeException: Should usually come with a message that said that you did not provide an argument.
 Happens when you run the jar file without any arguments.
-## What does the program print out after solving the net.longct.pistonsolver.puzzle?
+## What does the program print out after solving the puzzle?
 - If a valid solution is found, the program will print out an in depth step-by-step instruction on how to solve it, with what move to do, and what the board looks like after that move.
 - If none is found, the program will print out the provided board, with the message "No solutions"
 - The '@' represents the player, 'o' represents a box, 'x' represents an empty goal, or it will be '#' instead if something is occupying that spot.
 (Either a box, or the player, the latter means it is solved).